-You should claim deductions for the actual amount of SEE in the year you paid them.
+You should claim deduction for the actual amount of SEE in the year you paid.

-The maximum deductible amount is $60,000 for the years of assessment 2009/10 to 2012/13 and is $80,000 for the years of assessment 2013/14 to 2016/17.
-From the year of assessment 2017/18 onwards, the deduction ceiling for expenses of self-education has been increased from $80,000 to $100,000*.
-However, if you receive a complete or partial refund of course fees from your employer, the Government (such as under the Continuing Education Fund) or any other person/organisation, you should only claim a deduction for the net amount you pay yourself.
+The maximum deductible amount is $60,000 for the years of assessment 2009/10 to 2012/13 and $80,000 for the years of assessment 2013/14 to 2016/17.
+From the year of assessment 2017/18 onwards, the deduction ceiling for SEE has been increased to $100,000*.
+However, if you receive a full or partial refund of the course fees from your employer, the Government (such as under the Continuing Education Fund) or any other person/organization, you should only claim a deduction for the net amount you have paid.

 * Legislative amendments are required for implementing the tax measures as proposed by the Financial Secretary in the 2017-18 Budget.